Tommi1996/data-transformer/README.md

 - **fields:** array of object defining fields properties.
 Each object will define
   - **name:** the name of the field.
   - **type:** the type of the field.
 It can assume the following values: **string**, **numeric**, **date**.
-  - **logicalFormatterFunc (Optional):** custom function to manipulate the value of the field, described later.

 Below an example of **fields** array configuration: